 Xylitol is a sugar substitute that is far better for your body than typical white refined sugar.
-It is often considered a “diabetic sweetener” and is basically as sweet as sucrose, but has 33% less calories.
+It is often considered a “diabetic sweetener” and is basically as sweet as sucrose, but has 33% fewer calories.
 The reason that it is so important for diabetic patients is that it is not easily broken down and processed in our bodies like normal sugars/carbohydrates.
 Table sugar usually has a glycemic index of about 100, while xylitol ranges from 7-13.
 This means that the body can consume it without being constantly worried about fluctuating blood sugar levels.
 Xylitol belongs to the chemical group called “polyols”, more commonly known as sugar alcohols.
 Oddly enough, they are neither sugar nor alcohol, but their chemical structure resembles something in between.

-It was actually discovered back in the 19th century by chemists in Germany and France, but didn’t come in a pure form until the 1930s.
+It was actually discovered back in the 19th century by chemists in Germany and France but didn’t come in a pure form until the 1930s.
 It was actually used during WWII as a substitute for sugar for many troops.
 Nowadays, it can be found as a replacement sweetener in chewing gum, toothpaste, mouthwash, and even some pharmaceutical medicines.
-The definition of xylitol as a “natural sweetener” comes under some debate, because while it is derived from natural pulp sources, it must still undergo considerable chemical processing before it can be used as a pure replacement for normal white sugar.
+The definition of xylitol as a “natural sweetener” comes under some debate because while it is derived from natural pulp sources, it must still undergo considerable chemical processing before it can be used as a pure replacement for normal white sugar.

 Nutritional Value of Xylitol